jamdoran/scanned_film_alignment/notes.md

 - Customer sub-folders will be ignored

 ** DO NOT used dots/periods/fullstops in filenames except in the suffix.   file.mov is fine, file.1.mov is NOT !
+** Underscores, dashes and spaces etc. in names and folders are all fine.